vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

         [] find prime factorization of a number using sieve [] power(n,x)

-step 14: Stacks and Queues(learn pre-in post-fix, monotonic stack , implementation)
+9): Stacks and Queues(learn pre-in post-fix, monotonic stack , implementation)
     a) learning
         [X] implementing stacks using arrays
         [X] implementing queues using arrays